chenlabUIUC/particle-identification/README.md

 Getting started
 ---------------
 The following steps should be executed:
-1. Download and extract the package (2 MB, download complete in a few seconds)
+1. Download and extract the package (2 MB, download should complete in a few seconds)
 2. Run "identifyParticles.m" (Run time: 1.5 s per frame)

 Note